gynnar/dynamic_dns/README.md

 - #EXAMPLE LINE#

-I know there are fancier clients out there, but I just wanted to make one for myself.
+I know there are fancier and much more competent clients out there, but I just wanted to code a little myself.